diggtvu/pyDCMvnDocs/docs/features/chat-mode.md

 Cursor's Chat Mode transforms your development workflow by providing an intelligent conversational interface that understands your entire codebase.
 This feature is particularly powerful for BIM development where complex domain knowledge and multi-file operations are common.

+> 🚀 **New to Cursor?** Start with the [Introduction to Cursor AI](../fundamentals/introduction-to-cursor.md) to understand the basic interface and concepts before diving into advanced Chat Mode features.

 ## 🌟 What is Chat Mode?

 Chat Mode is Cursor's conversational AI interface that allows you to: